Reinbek station: Station layout

 Reinbek is an at-level station with an island platform and 2 tracks.
-There is no service personnel attending the station, but an SOS and information telephone is available.
+The station is unstaffed but an SOS and information telephone is available.
 There are some places to lock a bicycle and parking spots at a Park and Ride facility.
 The station is fully accessible for handicapped persons, as there are 2 lifts.
 Several shops are located at the station, as well as a taxi stand and a public toilet.
-There are no lockerboxes.
+There are no lockers.

 Service

-The line S21 of Hamburg S-Bahn serves Reinbek station.
+The line S2 of Hamburg S-Bahn serves Reinbek station.
 The bus lines 136, 235, 236, 237, 436, and 736 as well as the night bus line 649 have a stop here.